RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 - Introduction
   - The Commonwealth Constitution contains a few express guarantees of individual rights:
-    - a right to just compensation if one’s property is compulsorily acquired (s 51(xxxi));
+    - a right to just compensation if one's property is compulsorily acquired (s 51(xxxi));
     - a limited right to trial by jury (s 80);
     - freedom of religion (s 116); and
     - freedom from discrimination on the basis of State residence (s 117)